Impact

 Risk and Exploitability

-The EPSS score is unavailable, and the vulnerability is not listed in the CISA KEV catalog.
-This vulnerability carries a CVSS score of 5.5, indicating moderate severity.
-While the problem does not expose a direct code‑execution vector, it enables a local attacker to disrupt service by causing a kernel crash.
-The risk is therefore high for systems where modules can be manipulated without additional isolation controls, but the likelihood of exploitation remains limited to privileged contexts.
+The EPSS score of < 1% indicates a very low probability of exploitation, and the vulnerability is not listed in the CISA KEV catalog.
+The CVSS score of 5.5 places it at moderate severity.
+The flaw is a null pointer dereference (CWE-476) that does not provide a direct code‑execution vector.
+However, it allows a local attacker with privilege to modify kernel modules to trigger a kernel crash, disrupting service.
+The risk is therefore high for systems where modules can be manipulated without additional isolation controls, but exploitation remains limited to privileged contexts.

 OpenCVE Enrichment